matthewvowels1/AI-Faces/README.md

 manifest is sufficient to reproduce every reported analysis because the models use released synthetic stimulus IDs and coded stimulus attributes.
 See `docs/stimulus_materials.md` for image-generation and availability details.

-## Where to start

-Read `results/results_report.md` for the complete numerical summary and `docs/manuscript_results_map.md` to locate the source table behind each reported result. `docs/code_reading_guide.md` maps the two scripts section by section.